 In other words, your company is in the drivers' seat to exponentially increase deal flows.
-Here are some places to start:

 Any modern company needs a high-quality website so potential prospects can research you and your company.
 List your mission, team bios, a portfolio (or prior transactions if you don't have a portfolio yet), contact information, and relevant social media handles.

 Even if your team is small and agile, you can easily set up a website without learning to code through platforms like Squarespace and Wix.
 These platforms are also automatically mobile-friendly, so people can check out your company on the go.

 A 2020 study conducted by HootSuite found that 4 out of 5 people on LinkedIn use the platform to drive business decisions, and 89% of B2B marketers use LinkedIn for lead generation.

 Having a digital presence on LinkedIn signals to prospects that your company is established and legitimate.
 It also helps give them an idea of how you work and play with others.
 Publishing thought pieces on LinkedIn, commenting on posts from people in your industry, and engaging with others is a great way to boost your presence and show you're trustworthy.

 According to a 2020 study conducted by Accenture, 80% of executives agree that M&A activities require third-party providers for new technology adoption.

 Googling only goes so far when you're looking to build out a deal flow.
 Look into databases or company search engines to keep track of which sources provide the most lucrative and effective leads for you.
 It may also be worth tracking how much time it takes for you to find those leads, since some methods are way more time-consuming than others.